![]() |

 Boy A is adored by his parents and grandparents from both sides of the family.
 His achievements are celebrated and honoured.
 He is always so cheerful in class, both to his peers and teachers.
-Though he is a little bit shy, he is comfortable with showing his works to others.
+Though he is a little bit shy, he is comfortable with showing his work to others.

-Values like honesty, loving others, respecting others etc must be taught both at home and in school.
+Values like honesty, loving others, respecting others, etc, must be taught both at home and in school.
 Children must be empowered and encouraged.
 I really don't like to scold children.
 The negative words or tone can actually break them.
 I have tried saying something positive or giving a gift as encouragement, and it helps to build them.

 Faith, hope, and love.
 Love is the most important.